marciobera/marciobera/README.md

 I'm a software engineer with ~15 years of experience developing web applications, APIs, and microservices.
 I've worked with a variety of technologies and frameworks, including:

-- NestJS / Express / NodeJS / TypeScript
+- JavaScript / TypeScript / NodeJS / NestJS
-- Laravel / Codeigniter / Slim
+- PHP / Laravel / Codeigniter / Slim
-- MySQL / Postgres / MongoDB / Redis
+- SQL / MySQL / PostgreSQL / AWS Aurora / Redis
+- AWS / SQS / S3 / Secrets Manager

 I'm passionate about creating scalable, maintainable, and secure software that meets the needs of users and businesses.
 Some of my favorite programming principles and practices include: